benthomasson/netshow-linux-lib/README.md

 # netshow-linux

-Netshow-linux is a Provider for Netshow, a Network Abstraction Software.
+Netshow-linux is a Provider for [Netshow](http://github.com/CumulusNetworks/netshow-core), a Network Abstraction Software.
 It is optimized to collect core networking data from Linux devices that contain many interfaces.

 Netshow-linux has 2 main modules.

-### netshowlib
+## netshowlib
 This module contains other modules that are responsible for retrieving  network information from the Linux kernel and associated components.
-This information is abstracted in mainly into interface types, like bonds, bridges, bondmembers and so on.
+This information is abstracted in mainly into interface types, like bonds, bridges, bond members and so on.

-### netshow
+## netshow

 Netshow modules are responsible for printing the network information collected from the ``netshowlib`` modules.
 For example, the ``print_iface`` netshow module takes interface information retrieved by ``netshowlib`` modules and abstracted in python objects and prints the information in a human readable form.